Police arrest man in Ashling Murphy murder investigation

 Police investigating the death of Ashling Murphy have arrested a man on suspicion of murder.

-Irish police said the man, aged in his 30s, is being questioned in Tullamore garda station in Co Offaly.
+Irish police said the man, in his 30s, is being questioned at Tullamore Garda station in Co Offaly.

-The body of Ms Murphy, a talented musician and teacher, was found on the banks of the Grand Canal in Tullamore, sparking a murder investigation.
+The body of Ms Murphy, a talented musician and teacher, was found on the banks of the Grand Canal in Tullamore last Wednesday.

-Hundreds of people gathered for the funeral in the village of Mountbolus, and outside St Brigid’s Church where Ms Murphy’s funeral was held on Tuesday.
+Large crowds gathered in the village of Mountbolus and outside St Brigid’s Church where Ms Murphy’s funeral was held on Tuesday.

 Her death has intensified debate around women’s safety and prompted calls for more to be done to tackle gender-based violence.

-The arrest comes after police renewed an appeal for information, saying “significant progress” has been made in the murder investigation.
+The arrest was made after police renewed an appeal for information, saying “significant progress” had been made with their investigation.

-Police released a description of a man in relation to the teacher’s death.

-They have asked anyone who saw a man dressed in a black tracksuit top with no hood, black tracksuit bottoms with a large white stripe or white writing on the side and black runners to come forward.
+Police asked anyone who saw a man dressed in a black tracksuit top with no hood, black tracksuit bottoms with a large white stripe or white writing on the side, and black runners to come forward.

-Officers have asked members of the public whether they saw this man walking in the Tullamore area, or if they gave the man a lift last Wednesday evening.
+Officers also asked members of the public whether they had seen the same man walking in the Tullamore area, or if they gave him a lift last Wednesday evening.

-Among the mourners at her funeral was Irish president Michael D Higgins and Irish premier Micheal Martin.
+Among the mourners at Ms Murphy’s funeral was Irish president Michael D Higgins and Irish premier Micheál Martin.

-Mr Higgins and his wife Sabina hugged the family of Ms Murphy at the funeral mass.
+Mr Higgins and his wife Sabina hugged Ms Murphy’s family at the funeral mass.

-Symbols of Ms Murphy’s life were brought to the altar during her funeral, including a fiddle, a Kilcormac/Killoughey camogie jersey, a family picture, a school book and her photo.
+Symbols of Ms Murphy’s life were brought to the altar during the service, including a fiddle, a Kilcormac/Killoughey camogie jersey, a family picture, a school book, and her photo.

-Bishop Deenihan said her murder has asked questions of “ourselves and of society”, and has questioned attitudes towards women, and “our values and morality”.
+Bishop Deenihan said her killing has asked questions of “ourselves and of society”, as well as questioning attitudes towards women and “our values and morality”.

-“Whether those questions will be addressed or passed over remains to be seen but we cannot allow such violence and disregard for both human life and bodily integrity take root in our time and culture,” he added.
+He added: “Whether those questions will be addressed or passed over remains to be seen but we cannot allow such violence and disregard for both human life and bodily integrity take root in our time and culture.

 “The past few days have been a nightmare.
 A walk on a mild and sunny afternoon in January should be a happy event, promising the brighter and warmer days of spring and summer.